 In either case, the debit memo serves as proof of the transaction and keeps both parties accountable.

 If you are a business owner, you can expect to see a debit memo in your bank statement if:

 - A bank service charge for maintaining your checking account,

 - Subtracting the amount for a customer’s check that did not clear the customer’s bank account,

 - A bank fee for handling a check that was returned for insufficient funds, or

 - A monthly loan payment.

-A credit memo is designed to provide buyers with compensation for products they have returned in the form of shopping credit with the seller.
 Business owners who issue credit memos to customers who return products should take this into account while filing their taxes.